vandycknick/blog/2022/2022-02-04-writing-a-container-runtime-from-scratch-in-typescript.md

 ### Processes vs containers.

-TODO: talk about linux containers and vm containers -> OCI
+TODO: talk about linux containers, processes and VMs -> OCI.
+Jump into high level container engine architecture to then explain that all of this is build on 7 Linux constructs (for Linux containers)

 ![container engine architecture](./assets/2022-02-04-writing-a-container-runtime-from-scratch-in-typescript/container-architecture.png)